Jraculea/SeatSniper/README.md

 # <p align="center">Seat Sniper</p>

-*<p align="center">A course enrollment automation tool for CUNY students.<br>Provides better chances at securing seats in their desired courses for the current or upcoming semester.
-The tool periodically checks for seat openings and automatically enrolls if any are available.
-Ultimately saving time, reducing stress during finals, and helping students avoid poorly rated professors or a delayed graduation.</br></p>*
+*<p align="center">A course enrollment automation tool for CUNY students.<br>Aims to provide better chances at securing seats in desired courses for the current or upcoming semester.
+The tool periodically checks for seat openings and automatically enrolls if any are available.<br>Ultimately saving time, reducing stress during finals, and helping students avoid poorly rated professors or a delayed graduation.</br></br></p>*

 ## Table of Contents